Linaro/lava/doc/v2/glossary.rst

     operation of test jobs on the attached devices.

     .. seealso:: :ref:`growing_your_lab`

-  refactoring
-    Within LAVA, the process of developing the :term:`pipeline` code in parallel with the existing code, resulting in new elements alongside old code - possibly disabled on some instances.
-See :ref:`dispatcher_design` and :ref:`pipeline_use_cases`.

   restricted device
     A restricted device can only accept job submissions from the device owner.